top of page

 Balcony culture

 When my husband and I moved to Kraków, one of our priorities was finding an apartment with a balcony.
-In Turkey, balconies are a big part of everyday life — especially in summer.
-We spend so much time there: eating breakfast and dinner, hosting guests, listening to music, playing games.
-It’s more than just an outdoor space; it’s a place for gathering and relaxing.
-In Kraków, the balconies tend to be much smaller, often just enough space to stand or smoke, which felt unfamiliar to me at first.
-Still, even a small balcony here helps me feel connected to home.
-It’s a simple way to keep part of my culture alive — being outside, yet still in the comfort of home, just like back in Turkey.
+In Turkey, balconies are a cornerstone of the home, especially in the summer.
+We spend so much of our time there: eating breakfast and dinner, hosting guests, listening to music, or playing games.

 Global Minds Collective

-After I started living, working, and connecting with international communities in Krakow, I saw firsthand how powerful cultural exchange can be — not only for building friendships, but also for broadening perspectives and creating a true sense of belonging.
+After I started connecting with international communities in Krakow, I saw firsthand how powerful cultural exchange can be — not only for building friendships, but also for expanding horizons and creating a true sense of belonging.

-Global Minds Collective was born from this simple need: the desire to connect across cultures and have fun.
-What began as a search for international spaces in Krakow quickly evolved into a growing community built on curiosity, openness, and shared experiences.
+Global Minds Collective was born from this simple need: the desire to connect across cultures and enjoy ourselves.
+What began as a search for international spaces in Krakow, quickly evolved into a growing community built on curiosity, openness, and shared experiences.

-Today, Global Minds Collective is a vibrant network of individuals from around the world.
+Today, Global Minds Collective is a vibrant network of individuals from around the globe.
 We come together through cultural events, language exchanges, and casual social meetups.
-It offers welcoming spaces where we can connect, share, and grow — both personally and collectively.
+It offers an inclusive environment where we can connect, share, and grow—both personally and collectively.

 bottom of page